 9. Organic Apple Sandwich Snack (Almond butter is best!)
 Your children will LOVE making these fun and tasty treats.

-10. Almond Butter Chocolate Chip Cookies make a great cookie-break snack- gluten free and delicious!
+10. Almond Butter Chocolate Chip Cookies make a kid-friendly snack…gluten-free and delicious!

-11. On especially hot afternoons, treat your children to a Fresh Strawberry Milkshake made with almond milk!
+11. On those unpleasantly hot afternoons, treat your children to a Fresh Strawberry Milkshake made with almond milk!

 13. Prepare Smoothie Bags Ahead of Time – Make frozen smoothie packs every Sunday to last the whole week.
-In the bags place several pre-chopped fruits and at least one green veggie.
-When you’re ready to enjoy a smoothie just pick a bag and blend.
+In the bags, place several pre-chopped fruits and at least one green veggie; when you’re ready to enjoy a smoothie, pick a bag and blend.
 Simple and quick.
-Add almond milk and a scoop of your favorite protein powder when it’s time to make them and you’ve got an instant healthy and great tasting afternoon smoothie for your children.
+Add almond milk and a scoop of your favorite protein powder when it’s time to make them, and you’ve got an instant healthy and great-tasting afternoon smoothie for your children.

-Snack time for your children doesn’t have to be laden with chemicals often found in pre-packaged foods, high-fructose corn syrup or refined sugar.
+Snack time for your children doesn’t have to be full of harmful chemicals often found in pre-packaged foods, high-fructose corn syrup, or refined sugar.
 Include your children in the planning and preparation.
-They will enjoy the time spent with Mom or Dad and you will be teaching them important healthy eating habits even when all they want is a quick snack.
+They will enjoy the time spent with Mom or Dad, and you will be teaching them important healthy eating habits even when all they want is a quick snack.
+Healthy Summer Snacks Rock!!